Mcootauc/Babel-Beauty/README.md

 # Babel Beauty
+This is Babel Beauty.
 A handy iOS app that's like a beauty blog for cosmetics enthusiasts.
 Here's how it works: you can write articles about makeup, give ratings to different products, and share your thoughts with the community.
 Once you have an account, others can read your reviews and insights.

 ## Youtube Video
 https://github.com/Mcootauc/Babel-Beauty/assets/73667103/f43aa49a-d9c1-45ce-b180-8788d586907a